Kinds of types

 A boxed record type with at least one mutable field has the kind

-mutable_data with <<all record fields, with their modalities>>
+mutable_data with <<all record fields, with their modalities>>. -

 A boxed record type with no mutable fields has the kind

-immutable_data with <<all record fields, with their modalities>>
+immutable_data with <<all record fields, with their modalities>>. -

 An unboxed record type (including ones implicitly declared when making a boxed record declaration) has the kind

-lay_1 & ... & lay_n mod everything with <<all record fields, with their modalities>>
+lay_1 & ... & lay_n mod everything with <<all record fields, with their modalities>>.
+(It ismod everythingbecause it does not allocate.) -

 A record declared with

-has the same kind as its field. -
+[@@unboxed]has the same kind as its field. -

 A variant type with all constant constructors has the kind

-. -
+immediate. -

 A variant type with at least one mutable field has the kind

-when building the with-bounds.
+mutable_data with <<all fields from all constructors, with their modalities>>.
+For every existentially bound variable'aof some kindk, we substitute'ato become(type : k)when building the with-bounds.
 (Otherwise, the existential would be out of scope in the with-bounds.) -

 A variant type with no mutable fields (but at least one field) has the kind

-when building the with-bounds.
+immutable_data with <<all fields from all constructors, with their modalities>>.
+For every existentially bound variable'aof some kindk, we substitute'ato become(type : k)when building the with-bounds.
 (Otherwise, the existential would be out of scope in the with-bounds.) -

 An extensible variant (declared with

-) has kindvalue mod non_float
+= ..) has kindvalue mod non_float. -

 A

-abbreviation has the kind of its right-hand side. -
+privateabbreviation has the kind of its right-hand side. -

 A

-annotation on a record or variant type does not affect its kind. -
+privateannotation on a record or variant type does not affect its kind. -

 Records and variants can have the attribute

-; these declarations must have a kind annotation.
+[@@unsafe_allow_any_mode_crossing]; these declarations must have a kind annotation.
 The bounds given in the kind annotation override the bounds determined by the rules above.

 Kinds of types in the type algebra